gillian850413/Final_Project/README.md

 ### Conclusion
 This analysis shows that entertainment videos are one of the most popular types for Youtube viewers.
 However, it is also pretty competitive to make the big profit by filming entertainment type videos since there are large amount of entertainment channels in YouTube now.

-Top-ranking Youtuber are extremely rich.
+Top-ranking Youtubers are extremely rich.
 However, only a few people can hit the high rank and their channels includes disproportionate trending videos.
-On top, the earning distribution of top-ranking Youtubers is strongly right skewed, which shows a large earning gap even in the top rank.
+On top, the earning distribution of top-ranking Youtubers is strongly right skewed, which shows a large earning gap even in the industry.

 ## Limitation
 * The dataset only includes 8 month data, we may need a larger time period data to have a better analysis